WorksApplications/Sudachi/README.md

 ### Options

-- -r conf specifies the setting file (overrids -s)
+- `-r conf` specifies the setting file (overrides -s)
-- -s json additional settings (overrids -r)
+- `-s json` additional settings (overrides -r)
-- -p directory root directory of resources
+- `-p directory` root directory of resources
-- -m {A|B|C} specifies the mode of splitting
+- `-m {A|B|C}` specifies the mode of splitting
-- -a outputs the dictionary form and the reading form
+- `-a` outputs the dictionary form and the reading form
-- -d dump the debug outputs
+- `-d` dump the debug outputs
-- -o specifies output file (default: the standard output)
+- `-o file` specifies output file (default: the standard output)
-- -t separate words with spaces
+- `-t` separate words with spaces
-- -ts separate words with spaces, and break line for each sentence
+- `-ts` separate words with spaces, and break line for each sentence
-- -f ignore errors
+- `-f` ignore errors
+- `--systemDict file` specify path to the system dictionary.
+Will override other settings.
+- `--userDict file` add a user dictionary.
+Will not override other settings, but add another user dictionary.
+- `--format class` use the provided class for formatting output instead of default configuration

 ### Examples